Skip to content Skip to footer

 Weather

-Pardubice experiences a temperate climate with warm summers and cold winters.
-Average summer temperatures range from 17°C to 25°C, while winter temperatures can drop below freezing.
-Rainfall is evenly distributed throughout the year, with slightly higher precipitation in the summer months.
+Pardubice experiences a temperate continental climate, with warm summers and cold winters.
+Average summer temperatures range from 17°C to 26°C, while winter temperatures can drop to -5°C. Rainfall is spread throughout the year, with slightly wetter conditions in summer.
 Humidity levels are moderate, and air quality is generally good.

 Language